 Consultation period for 20 or fewer employees being made redundant

-You could also consider holding a collective meeting first to inform employees as a group of the redundancy process, to prepare them for the individual consultation meetings to come.
+You could also consider holding a collective meeting to inform employees as a group of the redundancy process, to prepare them for the individual consultation meetings to come.

 Collective consultation period for 20 – 99 employees